You can build immunity with DIY elderberry syrup this winter!

 - 2 Tablespoons fresh or dried ginger root OR 3 drops of ginger essential oil

-- 1/2 teaspoon cloves, clove powder, OR 4 drops of doTerra On Guard essential oil (which has clove as a main ingredient)
+- 1/2 teaspoon cloves, clove powder, OR 4 drops of clove essential oil

 - 1 teaspoon cinnamon powder